-Furthermore, the results are robust when substituting the willingness to take financial risk with the dependent variable.
+Furthermore, the results are robust when substituting the willingness to take financial risk with Holt and Laury's (2002) risk aversion assessment.
+Risk aversion does not seem to be related to the dependent variable.
 One might argue that people act differently in the beginning and in the end of a run.
 However, when excluding the first and final 10% of the trading periods, the analyses lead to the same results.
-Including a dummy capturing whether the development was based on a DAX or on a Brownian motion does not affect the results.
+Including a dummy capturing whether the stock price development was based on a DAX or on a Brownian motion does not affect the results.